Homily (Reflection) for the Third Sunday of the Year (A) (26th January, 2020) on the Gospel

-In a seminary where bell signals the beginning and ending of almost every activity there is a seminarian well-known for his humorous behaviours.
+In a seminary where bell signals the beginning and the end of almost every activity, there is a seminarian well-known for his humorous behaviours.
 He is among those who always put on the best cassocks.
 Whenever the bell rings, he normally dresses quickly and goes to a popular junction in the seminary.
 He will be there waiting for someone to ask what the bell signals and will subsequently follow the person to the venue.
 Whenever he is asked why he does not care to know what is in the timetable so as to prepare himself he will say that the important thing is to be present where others are whether prepared or not.

 Topic: Called for a purpose.